Select your language

 Salt and pepper

-1 Peel the carrots, onion and celery.
-Finely chop the carrots and celery, and mince the onion.
+1 Peel the carrots, onion, and celery.
+Finely chop the carrots and celery, and thinly slice the onion.
 Set aside.

 2 Chop the beef and pork into small pieces.
 Set aside.

-3 Heat the olive oil in a large frying pan over medium heat.
-Add the carrots, onion and celery.
+3 In a large pot, heat the olive oil over high heat.
+Add the carrots, onion, and celery.
 Sauté until tender, about 5 to 7 minutes.

 4 Add the beef and pork to the pan.
-Cook until browned, about 10 minutes.
+Cook until the meat is well browned, about 10 minutes.

 5 Pour the red wine into the pan.
-Reduce slightly until the liquid has evaporated almost completely.
+Let it reduce slightly until the liquid has almost completely evaporated.
+Then reduce the heat to medium.

-6 Add the tomato purée, crumbled bouillon cube, thyme sprigs and bay leaves.
+6 Add the tomato purée, crumbled bouillon cube, rosemary sprigs, and bay leaves.
 Mix well.

-7 Reduce the heat to low and simmer the ragù for about 2 hours.
-Stir occasionally and adjust the salt and pepper to taste.
-Add a little water or stock if necessary to maintain the desired consistency.
+7 Reduce the heat to low, cover, and let the ragù simmer for about 2 hours.
+Stir occasionally and adjust salt and pepper to taste.
+Add a little water or broth if needed to maintain the desired consistency.

-8 While the ragù is simmering, bring a large pot of salted water to the boil.
-Add the tagliatelle and cook according to package instructions, about 8-10 minutes, until al dente.
+8 While the ragù is simmering, bring a large pot of salted water to a boil.
+Add the tagliatelle and cook according to the package instructions, about 8 to 10 minutes, until al dente.

-9 Drain the tagliatelle and add to the pan with the ragù.
-Mix well to coat the pasta with the sauce.
-If necessary, add a little pasta cooking water to adjust the consistency.
+9 Drain the tagliatelle and add them to the pan with the ragù.
+Toss well to coat the pasta with the sauce.
+If needed, add a little pasta cooking water to adjust the consistency.

-10 Divide the tagliatelle al ragù between soup plates, using the ladle and serving tongs to roll them up.
+10 Divide the tagliatelle al ragù among shallow bowls, using a ladle and pasta tongs to twirl them.
 Sprinkle with grated Parmesan if desired, and serve immediately.

 Recommended food and wine pairing